HappyIosDeveloper/PersianJustify/README.md

 # Persian Justify

-### Not very efficient way to justify Hebrew languages in iOS using the Swift language and CoreText.
+Justify Hebrew languages in iOS using the Swift language and CoreText.

 <img src="Previews/Logo.png" alt="Image 1">